 “Stay in your lane”

-We spent our last day at Sentosa Island, an island resort off Singapore’s southern coast.
-There are different ways of connecting to the city by including road, cable car, pedestrian boardwalk and monorail.
+We spent our last day on Sentosa Island, an island resort off Singapore’s southern coast.
+There are different ways: road, cable car, pedestrian boardwalk and monorail.
 The cheapest way we found was by taxi, with only 10 minutes and a few SGD to the island.
 Our initial thought was to get to Sentosa by cable car and enjoy the panoramic view, but 35 SGD for 3 hours on the island did sound a bit excessive.
 First stop was at the casino, where we satiated our guilty pleasure of observing people and judging them.
 If you ever think of visiting one of the casinos in Singapore, make sure you bring your passport along, without which access will be refused.
-Funny thing about the casino is that there is a dedicated area for Singaporeans only.
-This is probably to ensure gains remain within the country.
+Funny thing about the casino is that there is a dedicated area for Singaporeans .
+This is probably to ensure gains remain in the country.